gayan68/HTR-CharacterSpotting_YOLOv8/README.md

 ```
 The labels should be per image, following the YOLO format.

+### How to create YOLO Labels

+Most datasets do not have letter-level annotations.
+However, YOLO training requires letter-level bounding boxes.
+The Autonomous Tagging method proposed by the [Character spotting and autonomous tagging Paper](https://doi.org/10.1007/s10032-022-00397-6) introduces a way to automatically create labels.

+You can use `auto_tag_generator.py` to generate labels for YOLO.

 ## Our Usage and Contribution

 We replaced the object detector in [Character spotting](https://doi.org/10.1007/s10032-022-00397-6) with YOLOv8